This course and coaching are suitable for everyone no matter what your knowledge level is.

-As you work through five modules you will learn how to set up your portfolio, manage and measure risk, avoid behavioural pitfalls that lose money, understand macroeconomic indicators and learn about some professional asset allocation strategies.
-This £99 course comes with five hours of one-to-one coaching with Ramin which usually costs £250 so you make a saving of 60%.
+This course is the most comprehensive we offer and is intended to equip you with many of the key skills of professional investors.
+As you work through five modules you will learn how to set up your portfolio, manage and measure risk, avoid behavioural pitfalls that lose money, understand macroeconomic indicators and learn about the most successful professional asset allocation strategies.
+This course comes with two hours of one-to-one coaching with Ramin via Zoom.

 (Almost) Everything You Need to Know About Finance from Robert Shiller's Data